Yes, it’s true.

 They certainly don’t seem like very appealing odds to me!

-As a woman in her late forties who has never had a mammogram nor plans to ever have one (following in the footsteps of my 81 year old mother who has refused them all her life), this study adds further evidence of the wisdom of such an out of the box decision.
+As a middle aged woman who has never had a mammogram nor plans to ever have one (following in the footsteps of my 86 year old mother who has refused them all her life), this study adds further evidence of the wisdom of such an out of the box decision.

 It would behoove women given the dire diagnosis of breast cancer to delve into whether their breast cancer really and truly requires treatment or would in fact be better left alone.
 At the very least, a second or even a third opinion would seem warranted.